Ray Johnson En Rapportby Valery Oisteanu

 Johnson often picked up “crumbs of culture” and handed back the whole loaf of bread.
 His life happened to be a collage, so he depicted it quite realistically.
 Sometimes he used fields of monochromatic color (red, green, pink) protruding among floating ducks and swans (in this regard see “Untitled (Dear Marilyn Monroe),” a mixed media collage created from 1972 to 1994).
 It was while studying at the Black Mountain School that Johnson not only absorbed the foundations of his artistic techniques, but also developed a lifelong attraction to Zen philosophy, particularly in regard to the appreciation of chance.

-In a famous photograph, Ray embraces two giant zeros, mirroring the “reduction to minimalism” or “zero-absolute” that fueled his so-called “nothings” and “silences” (such as a work consisting of writing 11 times: “I must keep my mouth shot when a visitor enters”).
+In a famous photograph, Ray embraces two giant zeros, mirroring the “reduction to minimalism” or “zero-absolute” that fueled his so-called “nothings” and “silences” (such as a work consisting of writing 11 times: “I must keep my mouth closed when a visitor enters”).
 This silenzio (silence) as music, echoed in some works by John Cage, reaches fruition in Johnson’s “White on White” (for Merce Cunningham, 1965) and his “Snowball” (March 15, 1972), a plain circle sent in the mail to be enhanced by his fellow mail artists (“As soon as it melts,” commented Ray, “no one even remembers it”) as well as the “evaporations” and “distillations,” all among his favorite subjects and also the credo of his philosophy, shared amply with his Zen-Dada friends, that came down to the belief: “Nothing is actually something in art.”

 On the other hand, “Green Hornet with Arman and Andy” (1976-1986) provides us with visual poetry, filled with code words such as: asleep, Andy, Cecile, Roy Lichtenstein, along with ubiquitous two-headed snakes on a double-tailed worm.
 And “SM all portrait of George Bretch” purposely misspells the name of George Brecht (Johnson’s fellow Fluxus artist) in a collage consisting of a black ant in a small wooden frame topped by a phallic piece of wood.